ono-midori/ono-midori.github.io/techs/zguide.md

 The code is almost identical except that the worker uses a DEALER socket, and reads and writes that empty frame before the data frame.
 This is the approach I use when I want to keep compatibility with REQ workers.

-However, remember the reason for that empty delimiter frame: it’s to allow multihop extended requests that terminate in a REP socket, which uses that delimiter to split off the reply envelope so it can hand the data frames to its application.
+However, remember the reason for that empty delimiter frame: it's to allow multihop extended requests that terminate in a REP socket, which uses that delimiter to split off the reply envelope so it can hand the data frames to its application.

 If we never need to pass the message along to a REP socket, we can simply drop the empty delimiter frame at both sides, which makes things simpler.
 This is usually the design I use for pure DEALER to ROUTER protocols.